-If the pull-down bed meets an obstacle during opening or closing (e.g. a person or a headrest), the overload protection stops the movement.
-For release, move the pull-down bed with the arrow key in the opposite direction.
+If the pull-down bed meets an obstacle during opening or closing (e.g. a person or a headrest), the motor's overload protection stops any further movement of the pull-down bed.
+If the overload protection has triggered, check the fuse of the motor control on the transformer/rectifier (Reserve 3) (see section 8.10.1).